yussuf-code/pyssword_manager/README.md

-# a simple password manager made with pyhon, uses json to store passwords
+# a simple password manager made with python, uses json to store passwords.